WilliamMuro/UP210739_CPP/U2/README.md

 The program uses two variables:<br>

-1. type: stores the key entered by the user that determines the type of pizza.
+ - type: stores the key entered by the user that determines the type of pizza.
-2. ingredient: saves the key entered by the user that determines the ingredient.<br>
+ - ingredient: saves the key entered by the user that determines the ingredient.<br>

 The program through if asks the user to enter the type of pizza and the ingredient, at the end depending on the type and ingredient it prints what the pizza will be like.<br>

 Program screenshots:<br>

-1.
+1. <br>
     ![ ): ](/Image/Screenshot08-32-03.png)
 <br>

-2.
+2. <br>
     ![ ): ](/Image/Screenshot08-32-26.png)
 <br>

-3.
+3. <br>
     ![ ): ](/Image/Screenshot08-32-51.png)
 <br>

-4.
+4. <br>
     ![ ): ](/Image/Screenshot08-33-12.png)
 <br>

-5.
+5. <br>
     ![ ): ](/Image/Screenshot08-33-34.png)
 <br>